aeyobd/dwarfs/thesis/discussion.md

 - @dicintio+2013

-# Comparison to other work
+# Comparison to previous work

+For both Sculptor and Ursa minor, these galaxies have been studied extensively in both a theoretical and observational context.

 ## Sculptor